In Australia it's estimated that 45 per cent of people will experience a mental health condition in their lifetime. That's nearly half the population.

 "Life is tough — we all have our own demons and I'm no different to any other human being."

-The 40-year-old father-of-four, who sadly lost 10 of his colleagues to suicide after leaving the army, spoke about young men in particular and their battles with depression and fear of asking for help.
+The father-of-four, who sadly lost 10 of his colleagues to suicide after leaving the army, spoke about young men in particular and their battles with depression and fear of asking for help.

 "I think a lot of guys unfortunately become caught up in it and go within their four walls and won't allow anyone else in, even their loved ones."